 Users can track their activity history and trends, view their routes, create custom fitness goals, and participate in challenges and motivational groups to add a social aspect to exercise.
 The app also plays well with other fitness hubs like Apple Health, MyFitnessPal, and Fitbit, allowing you to sync your data from Pacer.

 All of this comes in a free package, though premium subscribers get additional features like guided workouts, weight loss plans and, more recently, the ability to automatically sync daily steps, distance and other activity data from a Garmin or Fitbit device to their Pacer account.

-5. Run with Map My Run (Android, iOS: Free)
+5. Map My Run by Under Armour (Android, iOS: Free)

 Map My Run, now developed by Under Armour, uses the GPS and other sensors in your phone to track and map your running course, time, speed and total distance traveled.

 The app displays both your real-time stats and your end-of-run totals.
 Useful extras include support for a variety of fitness trackers and heart rate sensors, Wear OS support and nutrition tracking.
 A premium subscription provides voice coaching and location sharing and removes ads.

 Enjoy other activities besides running?
-MapMyFitness builds separate apps for cycling, walking and workout training.
+You'll find separate apps for cycling, walking and general fitness from Under Armour in both Google Play and Apple's App Store.

 6. iSmoothRun (iOS: $4.99)